testfairy/docs/docs/800_FAQ/950_App_Not_Installed_Android_10.md

 By default Android allows installation only from the Play Store.
 In order to allow installation of apps from other sources, open the __Settings__ app and locate "Install Unknown Apps" under __Privacy/Security__ settings.
 Enable the permission for the app which you use to install your APK.
 In most cases, this is the app being updated, a file manager or the browser.
 Old Android devices expose this setting under a single toggle named "Install App from Unknown Sources".

-# Are you having pronblems installing the app only on Android 10?
+# Does the problem happen only on Android 10?

-If you can install your app on old Andrdoids without a problem, and only Android 10 gives you a hard time, it might be related to your signature.
+If you can install your app on old Andrdoids without a problem, and only new versions (Android 10?) gives you a hard time, it might be related to your signature.

 Although this is not a globally defined default, some Android manufactures (Google and others) require signing apps with a v2 signature and may not allow installing apps signed only with the v1 signature scheme.